 At a glance

-In summary - Epoxy liners are the long-time favorites, renowned for their robust barrier properties and durability.
+In summary - Epoxy liners remain as the industry standard, renowned for their robust barrier properties and durability.
 They're a reliable choice but have faced scrutiny over BPA concerns.
 BPANI liners, especially Gen 2, offer a BPA-free alternative, closely matching the reliability of Epoxy liners without the BPA-related health concerns.
 Gen 1 liners, while BPA-free, include acrylic and Styrene, which may raise other considerations.
-Ultimately, the decision hinges on balancing these aspects with your specific packaging needs.
+Ultimately, the right choice depends on your beverage’s chemistry and your target market.

 So, if BPANI Gen 2 liners seem to check all the boxes, why isn't everyone using them?

-The answer lies in a mix of industry habits, cost considerations, and regulatory landscapes.
+The answer comes down to a mix of industry habits, cost considerations, and regulatory landscapes.

 Are Epoxy liners being banned in California?